ozgurgul/PowerBI-visuals/docs/how-to-guide/local-storage.md

 ***Known limitations and issues***
   1. LocalStorage API isn't activated for Custom Visuals by default.
-If you want to activate it for your Custom Visual, please send request to Power BI Custom Visuals Support <pbicvsupport@microsoft.com>
+If you want to activate it for your Custom Visual, send a request to Power BI Custom Visuals Support <pbicvsupport@microsoft.com>.
+Please note that your visual should be available on [AppSource](https://appsource.microsoft.com/en-us/marketplace/apps?product=power-bi-visuals) and be [certified](https://powerbi.microsoft.com/en-us/documentation/powerbi-custom-visuals-certified/).